ESPRI-Mod/docs/mkdocs/docs/hermes/maintenance.md

 Then, move the emails in the inbox AMPQ-PROD to AMPQ-TEMP.

-* Start the MQ daemon back
+* Restart the MQ daemon

 Connect to hermes-mq-prod, then run :